List of massacres in Australia

 This is a list of massacres and mass murders that have occurred in Australia and its predecessor colonies (some historical numbers may be approximate).
 Many of the massacres not listed here may instead be found in the list of massacres of Indigenous Australians.
-A mass murder involves the murder of four or more people during the same incident.
+There is no uniform, global standard for what constitutes a mass murder.
+For the purposes of this list, the Australian Institute of Criminology definition of mass murder as having a "threshold of four or more fatalities" is used.

 Massacres and mass murders

 Attacks causing multiple non-fatal injuries

 Mass violent attacks which caused many injuries but few deaths.